1

 -

-Planting Instructions: Plant in well-drained, acidic soil
+Planting Instructions: Place in well-drained, acidic soil in partial shade.
+Water regularly to maintain moist soil. -

-Soil Type: Acidic, well-drained, humus-rich soil
+Soil Type: Acidic, well-draining soil -

-Pruning Instructions: Prune after flowering to maintain shape
+Pruning Instructions: Prune after flowering to maintain shape and remove dead or damaged branches. -

-Planting Depth: Plant at the same depth as in the nursery pot
+Planting Depth: Plant root ball at same depth as in nursery. -

 Share